Bloody Beggar

-Bloody Beggar is a 2024 Indian Tamil-language action comedy drama film directed by debutant Sivabalan Muthukumar and produced by Nelson Dilipkumar under Filament Pictures, in their maiden production venture.
+Bloody Beggar is a 2024 Indian Tamil-language black comedy drama film directed by debutant Sivabalan Muthukumar and produced by Nelson Dilipkumar under Filament Pictures, in their maiden production venture.
 The film stars Kavin in the lead role, alongside Radha Ravi, Redin Kingsley, Padam Venu Kumar, Prudhvi Raj, Saleema, Priyadharshini Rajkumar, Sunil Sukhada and T. M. Karthik.

-Prior to the film's official announcement, it was referred to as Kavin 06, as is the actor's sixth venture as the lead actor.
+Prior to the film's official announcement, it was referred to as Kavin 06, denoting the actor's sixth venture as the lead actor.
 The film was officially announced in May 2024, in addition to the official title.
 Principal photography commenced in December 2023 and occurred predominantly in Chennai, and wrapped by March 2024.
 The film has music composed by Jen Martin, cinematography handled by Sujith Sarang and editing by R. Nirmal.

-Bloody Beggar released worldwide on 31 October 2024 in theatres, coinciding with Diwali, to mixed reviews from critics and audiences, who praised its visuals, narration, soundtrack and cast performances (especially Kavin) but the pacing, writing, and black comedy received polarizing response.
+Bloody Beggar released worldwide on 31 October 2024 in theatres, coinciding with Diwali.
+The film mixed reviews from critics who praised its visuals, narration, soundtrack and cast performances (especially Kavin) but the pacing, writing, and black comedy received polarizing response.
 It became a box office failure, making Nelson to compensate the loss to the distributors.
-Some noted similarities between the film and Ready or Not.
+Some noted similarities between the film Ready or Not.
+The film saw a resurgence after it's streaming release and received positive reviews from audiences there.

 Plot

-The movie starts with four cruel siblings bullying their uncle’s son.
+The movie starts with four cruel siblings bullying their uncle's son.
 On pretext of celebrating his birthday, they end up killing him in a brutal beat down.
 Camera rolls to Kavin, who plays as a lazy but witty beggar, who spends his days fooling people by employing various acts such as blind, disabled, limb-less etc., and successfully extorting money from them via their sympathy.
 He lives in a dilapidated house with a boy named jack.
 One day, when he is invited to eat at the death of a rich actor, he gets stuck inside the dead actor's mansion while exploring.
 The rich man leaves behind his property to his children.
 But on his will, his children with their respective families get to know that the majority of his property has been given to his illegitimate son, born out of wedlock.
 Now, a crooked lawyer who is in cahoots with one of the siblings and also desires to usurp this property makes Kavin pose as said illegitimate son.
 How Kavin escapes from these folks and how he unveils his dark past make up the remainder of the story.